 - Go to 'Update & Security'.

 - Click on Backup in the list on the left.

 - Connect the external hard disk and click on 'Add a drive'.

 - Select the hard disk you wish to use.

 - Click on 'More options'.

 - Click on 'Back up now' and wait for it to complete.

 2. Creating installation media

 - Download the Windows media creation tool here, save the .exe file and run it from your Downloads folder.

-- If you agree to the license terms, select Accept.
+- If you agree to the licence terms, select Accept.

 - Click on 'Create installation media for another PC' and then Next.

 - Choose the language, version and architecture (64-bit or 32-bit) for Windows 10.

 - USB flash drive.
 Connect an empty USB flash drive with at least 8GB of available space.
 All content on the USB flash drive is removed

 - Once the installation medium is created, follow the steps below to use it.

 - Plug in the USB flash drive or insert the DVD on which you want to install Windows 10.